ksriganthan/MLwithPython/README.md

 ---

-## 👨‍💻 Author
+## Author

 **Kapischan Sriganthan**

 ---

-## 📝 License
+## License

-This project is for educational purposes only as part of my studies at FHNW.
+This repository is for educational purposes only as part of my studies at FHNW.
+It is not released under any open-source licence.

 ---